 - Consider courses that are fully accredited.
 Accreditation is a big issue in the online world.
 Some providers may fail to present credentials or make unguaranteed promises.
 Always thoroughly review any provider for red flags or other accreditation issues, reports Nurse.Org.

 - Look for recent updates to course materials.
 Recently updated course materials also ensure your team receives the latest and most appropriate training possible.
 Remember that the updates released in 2015 occurred when updates were a five-year issue.
-Now, the American Heart Association releases “focused updates” each year.
-For example, according to the AHA, the focused update for 2019 surrounded pediatrics, but 2020 is on track to bring new information to light about the quality of chest compressions in ACLS as well.
+Now, the International Liaison Committee on Resuscitation releases “focused updates” each year.
+For example, according to the ILCOR, the focused update for 2019 surrounded pediatrics, but 2020 is on track to bring new information to light about the quality of chest compressions in ACLS as well.

 - Think about your available time.
 In-person courses are great, but they may cause problems with hectic schedules, especially among evening and night-shift staff.

 - Review available instructional materials.
 Before signing up for group rate ACLS options and courses, review the course materials.
 Accredited providers will always want you to know what to expect and how the course will improve your skills.

 - Test your knowledge with additional resources, such as pretests and simulations.
 Additional resources, such as the pretests available here, that accompany courses can go a long way in promoting engagement and boosting student confidence in their skills.
 Also, simulations, like Megacodes, available here, provide an opportunity to both review and put skills to the pressure test with timed responses.

 Key Ways to Obtain Group Rate ACLS Courses

 The path to finding and obtaining group rate ACLS options and courses is not identical.
 Instead, consider these five ways to obtain group rate ACLS faster.

 1. Consider Employers That Offer ACLS Group Rate Training